neondatabase/website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

 ## Using meta-commands

 The Neon SQL Editor supports the use of Postgres meta-commands, which act like shortcuts for interacting with your database.
-If you are already familiar with using meta-commands from the `psql` command-line interface, you can use those same commands right from the SQL Editor.
+If you are already familiar with using meta-commands from the `psql` command-line interface, you can use many of those same commands right from the SQL Editor.

 ### Available meta-commands